FIRMMsoftware/firmm_docs/docs/FAQ.md

 ## What is the FIRMM FD filter?

 New changes in MRI acquisition procedures bring new opportunities and challenges to BOLD imaging.
 One of the most drastic changes in acquisition procedures in recent years is the introduction of multiband imaging.
-However, an unintended consequence of the improved temporal and spatial resolution that accompanies multiband imaging is artefacts in motion estimates from post-acquisition frame alignment procedures, caused primarily by chest motion during respiration.
+However, an unintended consequence of the improved temporal and spatial resolution that accompanies multiband imaging is artifacts in motion estimates from post-acquisition frame alignment procedures, caused primarily by chest motion during respiration.
 Chest motion, secondary to respiration, changes the magnetic field (B0) and 'tricks' any frame-to-frame alignment procedure used in real-time motion monitoring into correcting a 'head movement' even though no actual head movement existed.
-In the newest version of FIRMM, an optional band-stop (or notch) filter to remove such respiration-related artefacts from motion estimates is available, thus giving a more accurate real-time representation of motion.
+In the newest version of FIRMM, an optional band-stop (or notch) filter to remove such respiration-related artifacts from motion estimates is available, thus giving a more accurate real-time representation of motion.
 For more detail, see our upcoming publication.